AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 realpath_cache_ttl = 7200
 ```

-These settings allow PHP processes to cache paths to files instead of looking them up each time a page loads.
+These settings allow PHP processes to cache paths to files instead of looking them up for each page load.
 See [Performance Tuning](https://www.php.net/manual/en/ini.core.php) in the PHP documentation.

 >[!NOTE]
 >
 >For a list of recommended PHP configuration settings, see [Required PHP settings](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/php-settings.html) in the _Installation guide_.

-### Check custom php.ini settings
+### Check custom PHP settings

 After pushing the `php.ini` changes to your Cloud environment, you can check that the custom PHP configuration has been added to your environment.
 For example, use SSH to log in to the remote environment and view the file using something similar to the following: